| || member for 2 years, 1 month, 16 days|

 |Bio and Links|

+My husband, David, and I have done restoration work in Round Point Cemetery, near the town of Agency, in Wapello County, Iowa since 1997.
 We always use the cleaners and procedures recommended by the Association for Gravestone Studies.
 I also take pictures and document our work, and I will eventually put copies of the documentation on file with our local genealogy society and the Association for Gravestone Studies.
 In the years to come if the stones should fall into disrepair again, it is my hope that these pictures will let researchers see what their ancestors' stones looked like. |

 The original records for Round Point were destroyed in a fire many years ago.
 As we work, we compare the writing on the stones to the reading of the cemetery done by Miles and Helen Bacon in January of 1971.
 Miles and Helen did a very thorough reading and carefully documented any discrepancies they noted with the WPA readings done prior to 1940.
 Their documentation has been invaluable to us as we work.
 As we have cleaned the stones, we have noticed some differences in the carvings and the Bacon's notations.
 Some of the stones had been so coated with layer upon layer of lichen that letters and numbers had filled in and appeared differently than when the lichen was removed.
 I have also noted any discrepancies with my documentation.

 When I started working on genealogy in the late 1970's, I discovered that many of my ancestors were buried in Round Point.
 Upon visiting the cemetery, the thrill of discovering their graves was quickly replaced by sorrow at the condition of their final resting place.
 The grave site of my 3rd great-grandparents William & Susannah Dimmitt and their family was particularly deplorable.
-The stones were on the ground and could be seen only by crawling around in a mass of overgrown trees, poison ivy, and brush.
+All but two of the stones were on the ground and could be seen only by crawling around in a mass of overgrown trees, poison ivy, and brush.
 They were so dirty and discolored, the carving on them could barely be read.

 I was saddened by the situation, but I had no idea what to do.
 Twenty years went by.
 In the summer of 1997, Indian Hills Community College offered a short course on gravestone repair, taught by Beverly Bethune.
 We took the class and learned many basic steps for cleaning and repairing gravestones.
 Our text book was, "A Graveyard Preservation Primer," by Lynette Strangstad.